Additional Reading at www.astronomynotes.com:

 If the Sun is in a "fixed" location on the sky and the Earth is facing this location, then we can see it (daytime!).
 When the Earth has rotated by 180 degrees, we are no longer facing the Sun, so we can't see the Sun (nighttime!).
 From our point of view fixed to a specific location on the Earth, as the Earth rotates it is the Sun that appears to move, just like the clock in my example above.
 This is our modern understanding of day and night.

 This has consequences beyond day and night.
 The Earth's rotation causes every object in the sky to appear to trace out a path on the sky from East to West.
 So if you pick out a star in the sky, it will appear to make an arc across the sky.
 This is because, for our purposes, we can consider the star to be fixed in space, and the Earth is rotating underneath it.
 This happens slowly, so from minute to minute you don't notice the star's motion.
 However, over the course of a few hours you will be able to tell that the stars have moved a substantial distance on the sky.
 Since, like the Sun, the stars will (for the most part) appear to rise in the east and set in the west, so the apparent motion of a star will depend on which direction you face.
-An example follows.
+An example follows in a 3 second movie.
 In the top left panel, you see stars appear to rotate counterclockwise around the North Celestial Pole, which is what we would see if facing north.
 In the top right panel, you see stars rising in the east, moving along circular, clockwise paths, and setting in the west, which is the behavior we would see if facing south.
 The lower panel shows the stars rising diagonally from the east on the first part of this circular path, which is what we would see if facing east.

 Reproducing the above animation with real observations of the stars is a popular type of astrophotography.
 An example is an image following of the apparent motion of the stars across the sky as seen from Mt.
 Kilimanjaro.